A lot has changed in the way manufactured homes are constructed, utilized, and perceived.

 - Modular Homes: Prefab homes that are constructed in two or more sections at the factory and then usually transported to the building site on a flatbed truck.
 Constructed to conventional building codes, they may have multiple floors and more steeply pitched roofs.

-- Manufactured Homes: Usually single-story, they mostly come in double-wide or triple-wide configurations that are much roomier and more 'house-like' than the outdated idea of a single-wide (narrow) version -- the latter type being what's often conjured by the term 'trailer.'
+- Manufactured Homes: Usually single-story, they mostly come in double-wide or triple-wide configurations that are much roomier and more "house-like" than the outdated idea of a single-wide (narrow) version — the latter type being what's often conjured by the term "trailer."
 Federal Manufactured Home Construction and Safety Standards (HUD Code) define rigorous guidelines for manufactured homes.
-The most recognized distinction from modular homes is that that they have a permanent steel I-beam chassis and wheels under the floor so they can be towed rather than carried on the back of a truck.
+The most recognized distinction from modular homes is that they have a permanent steel I-beam chassis and wheels under the floor so they can be towed rather than carried on the back of a truck.

 Considerations when owning a manufactured home

 Let's focus on modern manufactured homes.
 The advantages of buying one are its lower cost and the relative ease and expediency of its setup.
 And with today's double- and triple-wide homes, you're not going to sacrifice much in the way of style, floor space, and amenities.
 A manufactured home also gives you the option of someday moving it with relative ease to a new location, although more of today's manufactured homes are intended to stay put.

 Newer manufactured homes also use very similar — if not the same — building materials as standard stick built homes.
 Much of the current cost savings is due to efficiencies in the building process and not the use of cheaper materials, as has been a factor in the past.